Feeling burnt out? You’re not alone. In a LinkedIn poll

 “When it comes to mental health, you’re never alone.
 Many of us suffer from our own challenges, in both small and big ways.
 The feeling of shame, guilt and loneliness around your struggles is very common,” shares Angela Ng, senior lecturer of SIT.
 “Take the courage to ask for help and reach out for help.”

-For more nuggets on how to take care and prioritise your well-being, catch the replay of our October Autumn Conversations webinar, featuring panelists Mike Kruger (CEO, Autumn), Erin Lee (Mindfulness Coach), Navroop Sood (Psychotherapist) and moderator Angela Ng (Senior Lecture, SIT).
+For more nuggets on how to take care and prioritise your well-being, catch the replay of our October Autumn Conversations webinar featuring panelists Mike Kruger (CEO, Autumn), Erin Lee (Mindfulness Coach), Navroop Sood (Psychotherapist) and moderator Angela Ng (Senior Lecture, SIT).
+Watch it on YouTube or listen in via Spotify.

 Enjoyed this conversation?
 Tune into our next webinar on “Money Matters in Relationships” happening on Nov 18, 5pm.
 RSVP here.